Engee documentation

 Addition

-The width is chosen to accommodate the possible range of values of the result of the argument addition.
+The width is selected to accommodate the possible range of values of the result of adding arguments.

-1. Find the minimum possible and maximum possible values that could be obtained as a result of operand addition.
+1. We find the minimum possible and maximum possible values that could be obtained by adding the operands.

-1. To calculate the minimum possible value of the result, add the minimum values of the argument types (0 for unsigned numbers and х for signed numbers).
+1. To calculate the minimum possible value of the result, add the minimum values of the argument types (0 for unsigned numbers and х for iconic characters).

-2. To calculate the maximum possible value of the result, add up the maximum values of the argument types.
+2. To calculate the maximum possible value of the result, we add the maximum values of the argument types.

-2. Find the minimum number of bits that are needed to store the range of the result.
+2. We find the minimum number of bits that are needed to preserve the range of the result.

-• Adding two sfix5_En2 will result in sfix6_En2, since we need to extend the result type by one bit to save a possible carry from the high bit somewhere.
-Adding ufix8_En1 and ufix8_En3 will result in ufix11_En3:
+• When adding two sfix5_En2 it will work sfix6_En2, since we need to expand the result type by one bit in order to save a possible transfer from the highest bit somewhere.
+When adding up ufix8_En1 and ufix8_En3 it will work ufix11_En3:

 1111111.1